The Minnesota Vikings and the Buffalo Bills are two of the 12 NFL teams without a Super Bowl ring.

 Buffalo's Super Bowl history is heartbreaking.
 Four Super Bowl appearances in four years and no wins.
 That has to be a statistical anomaly.
 Jim Kelly and the Bills of the early '90s were great, but their greatness is overshadowed by the lack of a Lombardi Trophy.
 To be fair, the Bills do hold two AFL titles, but those have about as much worth as a three dollar bill.
 Suffice it to say, the Bills don't have one of the longest Super Bowl drought as much as they have failed to capitalize on their chances.

 Watch out for the Bills in 2023.
 After two devastating losses to the Chiefs in the AFC Championship Game, Josh Allen and Co. will be out for blood.
-Add on the fact that they're playing for their fallen teammate Damar Hamlin and we may be removing the Bills from this list in a matter of months.
+Allen has made the playoffs in four straight seasons, and it's only a matter of time until he wins it all.

 Minnesota Vikings